 I thought it was interesting that Delta had taken advantage of that touchpoint with consumers on the ground—especially since the underside of the plane has no purpose otherwise.
 When I noticed that I was thinking through this concept, I took a note in my phone to potentially write a reflection on Delta’s marketing win in the future.

 Part of the challenge here is to notice when you’re having those kinds of reflective thoughts in the first place, but you’ll notice them more often if you start documenting them as often as you can.
 Then, when it’s time to write, you’ll have a list of ideas at the ready.

 Once you have a broad concept or two in mind, think about your audience.
 How can you use the topics you’re familiar with to provide value?
 If you can’t find an intersection between your topic and your audience, you may want to brainstorm with a different topic concept.
 If you write a beautiful piece but your audience has no reason to read it, it’s not effective marketing content.

-Finally, adjust for SEO.
+Finally, as we touched on earlier, adjust for SEO.
 If there’s someone who is responsible for SEO in your organization, check with them.
 Otherwise, conduct keyword research to identify the specific keywords that your piece will revolve around.
-This stage of the process will typically just refine your topic further to cover the specific keywords that will boost your brand’s search results.
+This stage of the process will typically refine your topic further to cover the specific keywords that will boost your brand’s search results.

 How do I get started?